andrewcooke/choochoo/docs/kit.md

 Removes information added by [change](#kit-change).

 The optional date (default "now") helps identify which model to remove.
-The previous model will be "unretired" as appropiate.
+The previous model will be "unretired" as appropriate.

 ### kit show